top of page

 The brain analyzes auditory inputs.
 Auditory signals are relayed to multiple regions within the brain.
 As signals travel "bottom-up" from the ear to the auditory centers, a "top-down" movement also occurs: the brain sends down signals to instruct the hearing faculties as to which inputs to focus on, which sounds to ignore, etc. As I immerse myself in writing, the sound of the air conditioner fades into the background.
 Other sounds come and go as I write.
 The higher regions can tell whether these sounds are new or familiar, threatening or neutral, and whether they deserve attention or not.

-In this practice, we loosen that hold and take in sound as sound.
+In meditation practice, we take in sound as sound.

 As a musician, I love this practice and can get easily absorbed in it.
 Listening to sound as sound challenges the evaluations we often make between musical and non-musical, melodic and cacophonous, or pleasant and unpleasant sounds.